 - Built Environment: Evanston uses data to update and strengthen transformational policies, such as the Complete and Green Streets Policy, updated in 2017.
-The policy bolstered design consideration for older adults and people with disabilities; develops an annual reporting structure; and establishes transportation demand management requirements for selected private developments.
-This kind of strong policy ensures residents of Evanston have a walkable community, which is reflected with 99% of residents living within 1/2-mile of a park and over 35% of residents taking transit or walking/biking to work.
+The policy bolstered design consideration for older adults and people with disabilities, developed an annual reporting structure, and established transportation demand management requirements for selected private developments.
+This kind of strong policy ensures residents of Evanston have a walkable community, which is reflected in the numbers: 99% of residents live within 1/2-mile of a park and over 35% of residents take transit or walk or bike to work.

 - Climate & Energy: Since 2005, Evanston has decreased community wide GHG emissions by 17.6% and local government GHG emissions by 66%.
-Several actions drive this progress, including Mayors Tisdahl and Hagerty formal commitments to transition Evanston to renewable energy and participation in the Global Covenant of Mayors, and in 2017 and the Sierra Clubs pledge to 100% Clean Energy.
+Several actions drive this progress, including formal commitments by Mayors Tisdahl and Hagerty to transition Evanston to renewable energy and participation in the Global Covenant of Mayors.
+In 2017, the City signed the Sierra Club’s pledge to 100% Clean Energy.

-- Education, Arts & Community: Data on residents’ perceptions of inclusion is important to help inform policy and investments, and in 2017 the Equity and Empowerment survey was completed to gauge residents’ views.
+- Education, Arts & Community: Data on residents’ perceptions of inclusion is important to help inform policy and investments.
+In 2017 the Equity and Empowerment survey was completed to better understand residents’ views and inform future decision-making.
 This kind of proactive action is important in creating a livable and inclusive community.

-- Equity & Empowerment: The Equity & Empowerment goal area is one that communities often do not score as high in; Evanston received 48/100 points.
-In 2017, Evanston took action to demonstrate the City’s commitment to these gaps—the hiring of an Equity & Empowerment coordinator and establishing the Equity & Empowerment Commission.
+- Equity & Empowerment: The Equity & Empowerment goal area is one in which communities often do not score highly; Evanston received 48/100 points.
+In 2017, the City took action to demonstrate the City’s commitment to these gaps by hiring an Equity & Empowerment coordinator and establishing the Equity & Empowerment Commission.
 Both entities will work to leverage diversity and actively practice inclusion.